Image tagging and searching

-Image Tagging is a good practice to sort and search images, as tags are additional attributes that can be attached to an image file during the initial file upload or at some point later.
+Image tagging is a good practice to sort and search images, as tags are additional attributes attached to an image file during the initial file upload or at some point later.

 This information might not be possibly reflected in the image name, and neither is it easy to organize the resources based on these attributes.
 Image Tags help with such day-to-day problems.

 To add a tag to an image, right-click on the file to open the menu.
 Click on the "Tags" menu item.
 This will open a popup, enter the tags you want, and press the "Save" button.

 You can select multiple files together by pressing and holding the Command key in Mac or the Ctrl key in Windows.
 Right-click on any file to open menu options.
 Select "Add Bulk Tags" or "Remove Bulk Tags" option.
 This will open a popup, enter the tag values, and press the "Save" button.

 The advanced search mode in the media library allows you to find the exact file you need by creating search queries.
 These queries can range from a simple search by tag to a complex combination of tags and other search filters.

 To update a tag to a file in the media library, right-click on the file to open the menu.
 Click on the "Tags" menu item.
 This will open a popup, enter the tags you want, and press the "Save" button.